 - 1. The proposed zone text amendment is consistent with the objectives, policies, general land uses and programs of the City of Oxnard 2030 General Plan and the certified Coastal Land Use Plan. - 2.
 The proposed zone text amendment was processed in conformity with the procedural requirements of Section 17-58 of the Oxnard City Code. - 3.
 The proposed zone text amendment, in addition to the three other proposed actions, will maintain and enhance coastal resources as identified and protected in the originally certified Coastal Land Use Plan. - 4.
 The proposed zone text amendment is appropriate in light of an established need for the requested amendment at the time and location anticipated by the amendment. - 5.
 The proposed zone text amendment will not be detrimental to the public interest, health, safety, convenience or welfare. - 6.
-The proposed zone text amendment maintains and enhances the provisions for public access within the coastal zone as the proposed change is the zone created for public access.

-Part 2.
-Based on the entire record before the City Council and all written and oral evidence presented, including the Planning Commission Staff Report and all attachments thereto, the City Council also finds that:

-- 1. The proposed zone text amendment meets the requirements of, and is in conformity with, the policies of Chapter 3 (commencing with Section 30200) of the Public Resources Code (the "Coastal Act"). - 2.
+The proposed zone text amendment maintains and enhances the provisions for public access within the coastal zone as the proposed change is the zone created for public access. - Part 2.
+Based on the entire record before the City Council and all written and oral evidence presented, including the Planning Commission Staff Report and all attachments thereto, the City Council also finds that: - 1.
+The proposed zone text amendment meets the requirements of, and is in conformity with, the policies of Chapter 3 (commencing with Section 30200) of the Public Resources Code (the "Coastal Act"). - 2.
 The City is proceeding with a comprehensive LCP Update in accordance with a scope approved by the California Coastal Commission that will incorporate the proposed zone text amendment and three related proposed actions. - 3.
 The proposed zone text amendment, in addition to the three other proposed actions, is consistent with the Coastal Commission Sea Level Rise Policy Guidance. - 4.
-The proposed zone text amendment is exempt from the California Environmental Quality Act per Public Resource Code Section 21080.9.
+The proposed zone text amendment is exempt from the California Environmental Quality Act per Public Resource Code Section 21080.9. - Part 3.

-Part 3.
 Section 17-22 of the Oxnard City Code is hereby amended to read as shown herein in that attached Exhibit A.

-Part 4.
-Within fifteen days after passage, the City Clerk shall cause this Ordinance to be published one time in a newspaper of general circulation, published and circulated in the City.
-Ordinance No. \\\\\\, 2015, and finally adopted on \\\\\\, 2015, to become effective thirty days thereafter.
+ge, the City Clerk shall cause this Ordinance to be

+al circulation, published and circulated in the City.

+adopted on , 2015, to become effective thirty days thereafter.

 AYES:

 NOES:

+ADSENIT.

 ABSENT:

 ABSTAIN:

+Tim Flynn Mayor

-Tim Flynn, Mayor
+ATTEST: Tim Flynn, Mayor

-ATTEST:

 Daniel Martinez, City Clerk

 APPROVED AS TO FORM:

 Stephen M. Fischer, Interim City Attorney